bbrfkr/suit/README.md

 The file name of secret key. please put the secret key to the directory `Env/`.
 * conn_passphrase
 The passphrase of secret key.
+* conn_keyauth
+Whether or not to perform the key authentication.
 * conn_port
 The port number which is used when connect to target server.